 Blood donations from recovered coronavirus patients sought

-As of today, Lee Health is an official site participating in the Mayo Clinic’s COVID-19 Convalescent Plasma Study.
+Beginning Monday, Lee Health will be an official site participating in the Mayo Clinic’s COVID-19 Convalescent Plasma Study.

-Lee Health is actively seeking blood donors who have fully-recovered from COVID-19 – meaning they previously tested positive and are now symptom-free – to participate in the study.
+Lee Health will be actively seeking blood donors who have fully-recovered from COVID-19 — meaning they previously tested positive and are now symptom-free, to participate in the study.

 “Convalescent plasma refers to blood plasma collected from people who have recovered from COVID-19.
-That plasma is then used to treat others with advanced illness,” Lee Health Chief Patient Care Officer Lisa Sgarlata on April 16.
+That plasma is then used to treat others with advanced illness,” said Lee Health Chief Patient Care Officer, Lisa Sgarlata, on Thursday.
 “After donation, the blood is processed in the lab to obtain the plasma component.
 The patient is transfused with the donor’s convalescent plasma, which contains antibodies that may attack the virus and may help the patient recover more rapidly.”

 Sgarlata reiterated that a known safe and effective treatment for the virus is unavailable.